jlevy/strif/README.md

 That's all!
 They are all quite simple.
 The libs are all small so see pydoc strings or code for full docs.

+> [!TIP]
+>
+> If you're using strif, you might also want to check out
+> [prettyfmt](https://github.com/jlevy/prettyfmt), another small library built on strif
+> that has some extra functions for pretty, human-readable outputs for objects, sizes,
+> times and dates, etc.

 ## Installation